It's our 25th Anniversary. 1982 - 2007.

-Interactive Modal Dynamics Analysis
+Interactive Modal Dynamics (Modal Superposition)

-With IMD an eigen solution is computed using either Subspace, Lanczos or Guyan reduction eigenvalue extraction procedures.
+With IMD, an eigen solution is computed using either Subspace, Lanczos or Guyan reduction eigenvalue extraction procedures.
 The resulting eigenvectors are then read into the LUSAS Modeller where the loading function is defined and the dynamic response calculated.
 Since the solution is only computed either for a given part of the structure across a specified time or frequency range, or for the whole structure at a specified sampling time or frequency a solution is obtained very rapidly.

 Results can be displayed using the extensive graph plotting facilities or using the standard contour, vector or peak value features.
 Since both the damping (structural or viscous) and ‘time-step’ are specified within IMD there is no need to carry out a series of computationally expensive transient dynamics analyses to assess the effect of these parameters on the structural response.
 IMD thus offers large savings in design and analysis time and greatly reduces the computational resources required for linear transient dynamic analysis.